ellerbrock/talis.github.io/topics/source-control.md

 #### Commit Messages

-While working on a branch, commits provide a rollback positions and commit messages reflect this.
-When merging, the commit message becomes part of the master branches commit log.
+While working on a branch, commits provide rollback positions and commit messages reflect this.
+When merging, the commit message becomes part of the master branch's commit log.

 The content of the commit message at that point can help with things like release tracking and linking or even automatically closing GitHub issues.